 - higher risk of vaginal tearing during delivery and bleeding afterward

 - risk of developing type 2 diabetes in the future

 The American College of Obstetricians and Gynecologists recommends that a person undergo the 1-hour glucose challenge test for gestational diabetes at 24–28 weeks of gestation.
 If the results indicate the person may have diabetes, they will then need to undergo the 3-hour tolerance test to confirm.

 Risk factors for gestational diabetes include:

-- having had gestational diabetes in an earlier pregnancy
+- occurrence of gestational diabetes in an earlier pregnancy

-If results suggest that blood sugar levels are high, the doctor may recommend the following:
+If test results suggest that a person’s blood sugar levels are high, a doctor may recommend that the person:

-- following a healthful diet that is suitable for gestational diabetes
+- follow a healthy diet that is suitable for gestational diabetes

-The healthcare provider will advise on each person’s needs and treatment plan, as diabetes affects everyone differently.
+Healthcare professionals will advise on each person’s needs and treatment plan because diabetes affects everyone differently.

 More serious but less common risks include: